pocomane/brewed-in-the-apocalypse/bita.md

 To describe the interactions between the people playing to this game, we use the concept of "Move".
-A move has a title written __like this__ and can be a player move or a scenarist move.
+A move has a title written __like this__ and can be a protagonist move or a scenarist move.
 In any case it is just a rule containing a trigger text and a result text.

 The trigger prescribes when the rule will come into play, while the result